Lanai with Kids: Hawaii's Quietest Island for Families

 The Quirky Stuff Kids Love

-The Lanai Cat Sanctuary is genuinely one of the most charming hours we have ever spent on any island.
+The Lanai Cat Sanctuary is genuinely one of the most charming hours we've ever spent on any island.
 Six hundred-plus rescued cats live in a fenced, free-roaming sanctuary just outside Lanai City.
 Admission is free (donations encouraged), kids can pet, brush, and play with cats, and staff will hand a willing four-year-old a feather toy and let them go.
 Bring a hat and water.

 The Garden of the Gods (Keahiakawelo) is a 45-minute drive on a teeth-rattling red-dirt road that leads to a Mars-like landscape of red and orange rock spires.
 It is not a hike.
 You park, you walk a few hundred yards, you take pictures that look fake.
 Sunset is the move.
 Bring snacks because there is nothing out there.